priyankaa370/Home-Loan-Approval-Prediction/README.md

 # Executive Summary

 A dataset collected from the application form containing applicant information was analyzed.
-A linear regression model was employed to predict loan approval outcomes based on key features.
+A logistic regression model was employed to predict loan approval outcomes based on key features.

 The classification model achieved an overall accuracy of 90% on the test dataset, demonstrating moderate reliability in predicting loan approval outcomes.
 The findings show that **credit history** is the most influential factor in determining loan approval with an importance score of 0.24.
 Following credit history, **the applicant's income and the loan amount** are the second and third most critical factors influencing loan approval decisions.